directus/directus/docs/concepts/app-overview.md

   the App window is large enough, the sidebar will automatically open, and can be closed by clicking the "X" in the top-right.
-- **Notifications Tray** — Fixed to the bottom of the page sidebar, this button opens a tray of recent user notifications, and provides a link to the [Activity History](/concepts/app-overview) page.
+- **Notifications Tray** — Fixed to the bottom of the page sidebar, this button opens a tray of recent user notifications, and provides a link to the [Activity History](/concepts/app-overview/#activity-history) page.

-## Collections
+## Collections Module

 This module is the primary way for interacting with your database content.
 Here you can access your collections, browse their items, and navigate to individual item forms.